spruceid/ssx-quickstart/03_credentials/README.md

       <h2>Rebase</h2>
       <p>Input data for credential issuance</p>
       <p style={{ maxWidth: 500, fontSize: 12 }}>
-        You can issue a WitnessedBasicPost by filling the fields and clicking the button bellow.
+        You can issue a BasicPostAttestation by filling the fields and clicking the button bellow.
         Title and body can be any string.
       </p>
       <input